Director: Tomonori Sudou

 The Film Expects You to Have Watched the Previous "Fate" Routes

 The bane of the Fate adaptations returns, the expectation that you’ve seen Fate/Stay Night (2006) and Fate/Stay Night: Unlimited Blade Works (2014) so they just skip over a lot of the beginning of the route because they expect you to have read or watched the previous material, which is not at all newcomer friendly.

 You are expected to know the previous material so they skipped a ton of it because you’re supposed to have had experience with previous adaptations.
 Due to the fact that they’re speeding through old material, it affected the film’s pacing and it drags down this film just like Unlimited Blade Works (2010).

-It’s a Fun Experience If You’ve Watched the Other Routes, but It Can’t Stand on Its Own
+It's a Fun Experience if You've Watched Previous "Fate" Routes, but It Can't Stand on Its Own

 Fate/Stay Night: Heaven’s Feel I: Presage Flower is an excellent movie held back from being truly great because of the choices of the writers and the way this movie was adapted from its source material.

 Its reliance on the audience knowing the previous source material is a major hindrance to the film’s storytelling.
 Also nuking pretty much all of Shirou’s thoughts makes it harder for his character develop in the story so far, I’ll have to see how they handle any inner monologues in the second and third films but I’ll give my final judgment to the entire Heaven’s Feel route in my review of the third movie.

 The DRM on the Blu-Ray Disc is Ridiculous!